developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/index.md

   - type: section
     level: 4
     title: Staging Service APIs
-    text: Details the Staging Service APIs, which can be used to produce StageNow barcodes from an EMM console to enroll an AEDO EMM agent using the StageNow device client.
+    text: Details related to the Staging Service APIs, which can be used to produce StageNow barcodes from an EMM console to enroll an AEDO EMM agent using the StageNow device client.
     url: api
   - type: section
     level: 4